Skip to main content

 Maintenance mode means keeping existing positive habits in place (workouts you're already doing, the relationship practices you've already built) without adding new goals.
 This keeps you from regressing while you focus on growth elsewhere.

-How do you set specific goals within each focus area?
+How do You set specific goals within each focus area?

 Vague: "Improve my health this quarter" Specific: "Complete a 5K run by March 31st; exercise 4 times per week; sleep before 10:30 PM on weekdays"